patterncoder/NinjaSchemas/documentation/apiObjects/venue.md

 A location where events can be help

 *status*
- - needs initial review and implementation
+ - Created, not rest implemented

 #Object - venue